getbraincloud/braincloud-docs/docs/api/2_capi/useritems/getitemsonpromotion.md

-shopId | The id identifying the store the item is from, if applicable. includeDef | If true, the associated item definition info of the promotional items will be included in the response. includePromotionDetails | If true, the promotion details of the eligible promotions will be included in the response.
+shopId | The id identifying the store the item is from, if applicable. includeDef | If true, the associated item definition info of the promotional items will be included in the response. includePromotionDetails | If true, the promotion details of the eligible promotions will be included in the response. optionsJson | Optional support for specifying additional options.
+Currently supporting option 'category' to include only catalog items configured with the specified category, if desired.

 ## Usage